fischuu/Snakebite-GBS/README.md

 The pipeline is currently under active development, unstable development versions with the latest features can be found in the `dev` branch (odd version numbers), the `main` branch should be stable (even version numbers).

+# Possible use-cases

+## Complete de-novo approach
+No previous information available, just a set of FASTQ-files as input

+## Reference genome available
+Here, we have the FASTQ files and an existing reference genome in FASTA format

+## Mock reference anmd variant set available
+Here, we ran a previous de-novo approach and obtained from there a set of variants in VCF format and also a mock reference in fasta format

+## Reference genome and variant set available
+A reference genome as well as a set of variants is available.